burkilic/burkilic/README.md

 - 👋 Hi, I’m @burkilic
 - 👀 I’m interested in producing music, video games, traveling
-- 🌱 I’m currently learning how to be kind to myself
+- 🌱 I’m currently learning React native and GraphQL
 - 💞️ I’m looking to collaborate on things you need web UI help with
 - 📫 How to reach me - right here